kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW7.md

  - Expression of PTK2B gene in the naive condition and Alzheimer's disease (AD).
  - Expression of ICOSLG gene in the naive condition and ulcerative colitis (UC).
- - Expression of the TRAF1 gene and
+ - Expression of the TRAF1 gene and rheumatoid arthritis, b

 ## Task 2: Understanding the impact of prior probabilities on colocalisation.